joshuafayallen/personal-website/content/post/2022-03-11-using-r-to-streamline-midsemester-reports/index.markdown

 In this simple example there are only 5 columns they have annoying names sure but it is not that bad.
 We can probably copy and paste them and we will be fine.
 However, in my real data there are 13 or so chapters with a few subsections in each of them.
 So this can get out from under us kind of quick and copy and pasting does not make our lives any easier.
 We also usually get columns that do not help us.
 Our `ID` variable is not doing anything other than providing the same info in a less transparent way than the `student` name variable, and more minor items like surveys which do not have a lot of weight on their final grade.

-I just used `rnorm` for convenience however your data is more likely to look a little something like this.
-Where for whatever reason students did not do the assignment so I am just going to go ahead and punch some holes in it.
+I just used `rnorm` for convenience; however your data is more likely to have some missing values because students did not do stuff so it looks like this.

 | id|Students | Chapter 4.2 Points Grade <Numeric MaxPoints:100 Weight:3.125 Category:Area9 Chapters CategoryWeight:23>| Chapter 4.3 Points Grade <Numeric MaxPoints:100 Weight:3.125 Category:Area9 Chapters CategoryWeight:23>| Chapter 4.4  Points Grade <Numeric MaxPoints:100 Weight:3.125 Category:Area9 Chapters CategoryWeight:23>| Chapter 4.5  Points Grade <Numeric MaxPoints:100 Weight:3.125 Category:Area9 Chapters CategoryWeight:23>| Exam 1 Points Grade <Numeric MaxPoints:55 Weight 10 Category: Exams| surveys|